 Here is a lovely ballad version of Tam Lin by Anaïs Mitchell and Jefferson Hamer:

 In the garden, the transition from summer to winter is well underway.
 The last of the early girl and cherry tomatoes hang on vines that have seen better days.
 One lone basil plant remains in the ground, drinking in the waning sun.
 The cosmos are still blooming and the roses are in their final bloom.
-The big, orange-red "Cinderella" pumpkin has been roasted, pureed, and frozen, five pints waiting to be turned into holiday sweet breads and pies.
+The big, orange-red "Cinderella" pumpkins, all except one, have been roasted, pureed, and frozen, five pints waiting to be turned into holiday sweet breads and pies.
 Last year's garlic is dried and hanging, a quarter of it already consumed, while this year's crop, planted a few weeks ago, has newly emerged to grow slowly all winter through next spring.
-Tough, hardy mustard greens, winter lettuce, kale, chard, spinach and parsely grow lush in beds that last held potatoes, bell peppers, chilies and eggplants.
+Tough, hardy mustard greens, winter lettuce, kale, chard, and parsely grow lush in beds that last held potatoes, bell peppers, chilies and eggplants.
 Under frost blankets, they'll keep supplying us with fresh greens all winter.

 Gardening, more than anything else, links me with these never-ending cycles of Mother Earth.
 In honor of the Pooka, I'll harvest the rest of the slicer tomatoes, the small chilies and that last basil plant before she can get to them.
 I'll make a batch of green tomato/tart apple chutney and apple butter soon, enough to last the year.
 Adding them to the pickles, relish, tomatillos, jams and roasted chilies already put up.
 Such a deep, secure feeling comes from a pantry filled with mason jars of homegrown food.
 The act of preserving and canning connects me with my grandmothers, generations of women stretching back further than I can imagine, whose blood mingles with my own.
 Wherever they were, they were doing the same thing at this time of year, at summer's end, harvest's end, putting food aside for the long winter.